Construction Claims Appeal for Government Contracts

 The government shutdown could impact the amount of claims or equitable adjustments submitted by contractors.
 However, as for any claim under the Contract Disputes Act, businesses must be aware that such claims must be directly related to the contract itself.
 A common issue that will arise is the ability of contractors to pay their… Read more »

-Contract Disputes Act and Claims Against the Government
+Contract Disputes Act of 1978 and Claims Against the Government

-Contractors often face harsh consequences when filing federal government Contract Disputes Act (CDA) claims.
-Despite getting the benefit of your work, the contracting officer (CO) will often deny your claim just because the claim itself did not meet the CDA requirements or you did not provide the proper notice.
-This… Read more »
+Contractors often face harsh consequences when filing federal government Contract Disputes Act (CDA) claims against the government.
+Despite getting the benefit of your work, the contracting officer (CO) will often deny your claim just because the claim itself did not meet the CDA requirements or you did not provide the… Read more »

 Government Contracts Claims Process – Five Approaches